Abaoaqt/Data-Science-Projects/data cleaning/README.md

-Code froma data science assignment on cleaning and summarisation
+Code from a data science assignment on cleaning and summarisation